ohmyzsh/ohmyzsh/plugins/zsh-navigation-tools/README.md

 it uses this).

 ## Performance
-ZNT is fastest with Zsh before 5.0.8 and starting from 5.2 (the version yet to be released).
+ZNT are fastest with Zsh before 5.0.8 and starting from 5.2 (the version yet to be released).

-# vim:filetype=conf
+vim:filetype=conf